New Mexico Faculty

 Mary Ellen Marino, Dipl.
 Ac., D.O.M., N.D., Full Professor

 Mary Ellen Marino graduated from the Midwest Center for the Study of Oriental Medicine in 1984 and taught at that college for seven years.
 She works at the national level as a Clean Needle Instructor for CCAOM.
-Mary Ellen received her N.D. in 1993 from the Clayton College of Natural Healing and in 1988 graduated from the Barbara Brennan School of Healing.
 She is also contracted as an expert in the field of Energy Medicine by the University of Arizona’s Program in Integrative Medicine.
-Mary Ellen serves as a faculty member for the Advisory Board of Southwest Acupuncture College, is a clinic supervisor and the Clinic Director of the Santa Fe campus.
+Mary Ellen serves as a faculty member for the Advisory Board of Southwest Acupuncture College.
 She has maintained a private practice since 1985.

 Susan Plourde, D.O.M, Instructor

-Susan Plourde is a professional healthcare provider in private practice since 1997, when she received her Master of Science in Oriental Medicine from Southwest Acupuncture College in Albuquerque.
+Susan Plourde is a professional healthcare provider in private practice since 1997 when she received her Master of Science in Oriental Medicine from Southwest Acupuncture College.
 The last five years, she has been a provider of Acupuncture and Traditional Medicine for the Access to Recovery (SAMSHA) Federal Grant.
 This privilege has honed her skills in treating addictions, depression, anxiety, stress, insomnia and pain.
 In addition to providing a variety of treatment styles—Master Tong, Traditional, Classical and Microsystems—she also provides client education and self care protocols to create more effective and long lasting therapeutic improvements.
-Susan is currently enrolled in a Ph.D. program in Classical Chinese Medicine at the American University of Complementary Medicine in Los Angeles, California.
 She continues her post-graduate education by attending acupuncture, traditional and classical Chinese medicine, and nutritional seminars.
-She supervises clinic at the Albuquerque campus.

-Dr. Yvette Powell received a Bachelor’s Degree in English Language & Literature in 1987.
+Yvette Powell received a Bachelor’s Degree in English Language and Literature in 1987.
 She graduated from Southwestern Acupuncture College in 1996 with a Master of Science in Oriental Medicine.
 She is a licensed Doctor of Oriental Medicine and is a licensed Massage Therapist in the state of New Mexico.
 Yvette has completed an internship at Beijing University of TCM, China.
 Her practice combines traditional acupuncture, Chinese herbal medicine and manual therapies.
 As a holistic practitioner, Yvette is dedicated to providing comprehensive and result-oriented treatments to assist each client in their individual healing process.
 She has maintained a private practice in Santa Fe, New Mexico for over 13 years.
 Yvette is bilingual in German/English and previously taught at a language school in Berlin, Germany.
-She supervises the clinic at the Santa Fe campus.

 Melanie Richardson, B.S., B.Us., D.O.M., Associate Professor